Apply for BAföG to attend school

 - if your income changes,

-- if you change your training program,
+- if you change your program of study,

-- if you discontinue your training,
+- if you discontinue your program of study,

-- if you complete your training, or
+- if you complete your program, or

 - if such changes occur with your siblings.